 Our application of principle M is formalised in our non-audit services policy and terms of engagement with the auditor as agreed by the committee.
-The head of internal audit and risk reports to the committee and to the CFO but only on a functional internal audit and the committee In accordance with provision 25, an explanation of the independence and effectiveness of the external audit process can be found on pages 148 to 149, and the reappointment of the statutory auditor on page 150.
+The head of internal audit and risk reports to the committee and to the CFO but only on a functional basis, thereby ensuring a direct line of communication between internal audit and the committee.
+In accordance with provision 25, an explanation of the independence and effectiveness of the external audit process can be found on pages 148 to 149, and the reappointment of the statutory auditor on page 150.
 The board considered and was satisfied on the integrity of the financial and narrative statements, as advised by the audit committee in accordance with DTR 7.1.3(5).